Twenty best places to visit in North India

 Khajuraho – The erotic temples

 The sensual sculptures of the Khajuraho temples are incomparable to anything else.
-There are several theories as to why the Chandella dynasty had such explicit erotic temples built in 10th century.
+There are several theories as to why the Chandella dynasty had such explicit erotic temples built in the 10th century.
 In 1838, the British rediscovered this forgotten architectural marvel, 400 km southeast of Agra and west of Varanasi.
 The Western Group temples are particularly stunning with pinkish sandstone and almost 3D reliefs creating a realistic account of the practices involved.
 Add this to the subtle changes in hues by the changing daylight, moonlight and the night floodlights and you’ll be admiring for hours!
 Khajuraho village, although belittled by the grandiose temples, has its own discreet charm as a laidback spot with a nice market and pretty restaurants.
 The Dance festival there is a great time to visit Khajuraho.

 Udaipur – Charming city of Lakes